wardfranssen/larsvlaar/README.md

 - [x] Lobby and custom game chat
 - [x] Words in chat ending in -on to -on Jans
 - [x] Single Player
+- [x] Re-match feature for custom games
+- [x] Fix matchmaking
+- [x] One vs One snake growth
+- [x] Create an admin dashboard with all session with rps and kritiek display

 ## 🚀 How to Deploy to Production